How Much Does a Building Inspection Cost in NZ (2026)

 These prices include the on-site inspection and a written report.
 Some inspectors charge extra for additional services like thermal imaging, drone roof inspections, or same-day report delivery.

-What affects the price?
+What affects the price of a building inspection?

 Property size and complexity

-Property age and condition
+Property age and construction type

-Location
+Location and travel

 Scope of the inspection